 Colorado provides a unique case study for the creation of a transmission authority, particularly as a state that is currently not a participant in an RTO.
 In 2021, Colorado legislatively created the Colorado Electric Transmission Authority (CETA), which is an independent, political subdivision of the state tasked with the development of transmission infrastructure.
-Prior to CETA, Colorado did not have an entity dedicated to this task and with the absence of an RTO, it was a challenge for the state to plan and implement both intra and interstate transmission development.
+Prior to CETA, Colorado did not have an entity dedicated to this task and with the absence of an RTO, it was a challenge for the state transmission development.
 The transmission authority is currently working on a transmission expansion study for Colorado as directed by the legislature in 2023 by S.B.016.

-- Colorado S.B.072 (Enacted 2021): Created the Colorado Electric Transmission Authority (CETA) along with requiring transmission utilities to join an organized wholesale market by 2030 and modernize the state's electricity grid system. - New Mexico H.B.0188 (Enacted 2007): Established the New Mexico Renewable Energy Transmission Authority to plan, finance, develop and acquire high voltage transmission lines and storage projects in order to promote economic development in New Mexico. - Maryland S.B.920 (Introduced 2024): Establishes the Maryland Electric Transmission Authority to serve as the lead State agency on issues related to electricity transmission and to require the authority to advocate on, research, evaluate, and identify certain issues related to electricity transmission.
+- \\Colorado S.B.072 (Enacted 2021): Created the Colorado Electric Transmission Authority (CETA) along with requiring transmission utilities to join an organized wholesale market by 2030 and modernize the state's electricity grid system. - New Mexico H.B.0188 (Enacted 2007): Established the New Mexico Renewable Energy Transmission Authority to plan, finance, develop and acquire high voltage transmission lines and storage projects in order to promote economic development in New Mexico. - Montana H.B.314 (Reported Favorably from Committee,

+2025): Establishes a State Energy Authority to enhance energy development and transmission.